 Energy Efficient Windows and Doors

 Windows provide our homes with light, warmth, and ventilation, but they can also negatively impact a home’s energy efficiency.
-You can reduce energy costs by installing energy-efficient windows in your home.
+You can reduce energy costs with an energy-efficient window installation in your home.
 These windows can reduce energy bills by about 7 – 20+% compared to non-qualified windows.
 Energy efficient windows do more than just lower energy bills; they keep your home’s temperature consistently comfortable.

 During the winter, the interior glass of qualified windows stays warmer compared to typical windows, even when the temperature outside dips well below freezing.
 In the summer, qualified windows reduce the heat gain into your home, without reducing the visible light.
 These windows also protect your valuables.
 Drapes, wood floors, and a favorite photograph: all these things can fade or discolor after repeated exposure to direct sunlight.
 Qualified windows have coatings that keep out the summer heat and act like sunscreen for your house, protecting your valuables from harmful ultraviolet light without noticeably reducing visible light.